Frederick Sasscer High School: Building

 "Marlboro's $1,000,000 Frederick Sasscer high school" was dedicated in ceremonies on June 16, 1949.
-The principal speaker was United States Representative Lansdale Sasscer of Maryland, who was the son of Frederick Sasscer, Jr., for whom FSHS was named.
+The principal speaker was United States Representative Lansdale Sasscer of Maryland, who was the son of Frederick Sasscer Jr., for whom FSHS was named.
 Sasscer noted that "completion of the new school was a perfect example of the 'booster' spirit needed in every community".
 A total pupil enrollment of 530 was expected by September 1949, with service to students of "Upper Marlboro, Croom, Forestville and intermediate areas".
 As completed, FSHS had 19 classrooms, up from 10 in early planning and from 14 in later plans.
 The auditorium, gymnasium, library, and cafeteria were also built as planned.
 With the opening of FSHS, the old Marlboro High School was to be converted into an elementary school.

 In its early years, FSHS was one of only two schools in the county that had an auditorium and a gymnasium.
 The auditorium, which had a stage with public address system, props, dressing rooms, and "elaborate" lighting system, could seat about 500 people.

 When the Frederick Douglass High School (FDHS) opened in 1960 to accommodate black students, the former building, which had first been known as the Marlboro Colored School (a/k/a Marlboro Colored High School), was unoccupied.
 When FSHS needed expansion space to accommodate its growing student population, and before its addition was constructed in 1962, the old FDHS was repurposed into what was known as the FSHS Annex, to which FSHS students were shuttled to and from the main building by school bus.
 Later, the building was again repurposed, this time into the Prince George's County Board of Education administration building.
 In 1982, the building was demolished.
 Some sources report that the old FDHS had been directly converted into the Board of Education building in 1960, but this claim does not recognize that the building had been first used as the FSHS Annex after FDHS opened.

 Catchment area

 In FSHS's early days, students were drawn from almost half of Prince George's County, geographically "from Glenn Dale to Forestville to Brandywine".
+Students matriculated from as close as the Marlboro elementary and high schools, located a few blocks away, to as far as Mullikin Elementary School, some 10 miles distant.
 As the county grew and experienced population shifts, FSHS's catchment area changed.
 For example, as the more northerly parts of the country developed, DuVal High School in Glenn Dale was opened in 1960 to accommodate student population growth and, later, Largo High School in Largo was built.
 When Belair at Bowie was established in the early 1960s, students attended FSHS until Bowie High School opened in 1965.

 As the years went by, FSHS's students were moved to these and other newer schools elsewhere in the county until the FSHS facility was no longer needed as a school.